 Mortgages after an IVA

-Most high street lenders will consider you to be high risk due to your IVA, and even after your IVA has finished.
-Having an IVA can heavily influence a lender’s decision on your mortgage being approved, but at The Moneyhub Limited, we have the relevant expertise, our advisors have been sourcing these specialist mortgage products for years, for our specific client's, they have many years experience between them, and will source the best product in the current mortgage market, and will endeavour to get you the best product, to fit your individual circumstances.
+Most high street lenders will consider you to be high risk due to your IVA, and even class you as high risk after your IVA has finished.
+Having an IVA can heavily influence a lender’s decision on your mortgage being approved, but at The Money Hub Limited, we have the relevant expertise and experienced advisors who have been sourcing this type of specialist mortgage products for years for a range of different clients.
+Our specialist advisors have many years experience between them, and will source the best product in the current mortgage market.
+We will endeavour to get you the best product, to fit your individual circumstances.

-Every mortgage application varies, therefore lenders assess each case individually, so there isn't one correct answer for everyone.
+Every mortgage application varies, therefore lenders assess each case individually, so there isnt one correct answer for everyone.
 You may be offered some great rates without needing a large deposit.
 Mortgage approval depends on your financial circumstances and what you hope to gain in terms of your mortgage.
-If you’re still unsure, you can ask our expert specialist mortgage advisors at The Moneyhub Limited.

 Related articles from our blog: